Hover History, Family Crest & Coats of Arms

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Hover include Hof, Hoff, Hoffe, Hofer, Hoefer, Hoeffer, Hoffer, Hofle, Hoefe, Hofler, Hoefler, Hofner and many more.

-Another 26 words (2 lines of text) are included under the topic Early Hover Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hover Notables in all our PDF Extended History products and printed products wherever possible.

 Hover Settlers in United States in the 17th Century

 - Blanch Hover, who landed in Maryland in 1662